dtcristo/cray-examples/README.md

 $ brew install raylib
 ```

-On ArchLinx you can install `raylib` from the AUR.
+On Arch Linux you can install `raylib` from the AUR.

 Or [compile from source](https://github.com/raysan5/raylib/wiki/Compile-for-GNU-Linux) for Linux and be sure to use the `SHARED_RAYLIB=YES` compiler flag.